betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 text files for results output and providing time and space performance data via tools such as [PAPI](https://icl.utk.edu/papi/) or [Caliper](https://software.llnl.gov/Caliper/).

-Our goal in collecting these examples isn't so much to demonstrate the use of different programming languages as it is to demonstrate different approaches to computation and execution paradigms as well as provide utility in the comparison of time and space performance of the approaches.
+Our goal in collecting such examples isn't so much to demonstrate the use of different programming languages as it is to demonstrate different approaches to computation and execution paradigms as well as provide instructive insights by comparing of time, space and scaling performance of various approaches.

 ## Conclusion
 The Heat Equation is well known and has many practical applications even in